TalhaBedirGU/furhat-balloon-task/README.md

 # Furhat & XState starter
 To run:

 First, open Furhat SDK desktop launcher.
 Then click on Remote API.
-On the webpage (default password is "admin"), select a Neural English voice.
+On the webpage (default password is "admin"), select a Neural English voice (Gregory Neural by default).
 After that, clone the repository and in the repository, run:

 ```
 yarn